yousif-khalil-abdulkarim/daiso-core/website/docs/5_Serde/2_serde_usage.md

 -   [`ISerde`](https://yousif-khalil-abdulkarim.github.io/daiso-core/types/Serde.ISerde.html) - Allows for both serialization and deserialization.

 -   [`IFlexibleSerde`](https://yousif-khalil-abdulkarim.github.io/daiso-core/interfaces/Serde.IFlexibleSerde.html) – Allows for both serialization and deserialization.
-Allows also fo customizable serialization/deserialization logic.
+Allows also for customizable serialization/deserialization logic.

+-   [`ISerderRegister`](https://yousif-khalil-abdulkarim.github.io/daiso-core/interfaces/Serde.ISerderRegister.html) - Allows only for regestering custom serialization and deserialization logic.

 This seperation makes it easy to visually distinguish the 4 contracts, making it immediately obvious that they serve different purposes.